Comparing Your Divorce To Your Girlfriends’ Divorces?

 When you focus on others’ alimony or child support payments, you are only considering one piece of information.
 You have no idea what the other person’s entire divorce settlement looks like.
 Every divorce settlement is unique and there might be things your girlfriend isn’t telling you or that she doesn’t even realize about her deal.

 The things is, divorces are complicated and there are countless reasons people settle on the things they settle for.
 There are so many circumstances: everything from how angry people are, how compassionate the couple is for each other’s circumstances, why they are getting divorced, how old the kids are, how effective the divorce attorneys are, how good or not good the mediator is, and how the judge rules.
 I could go on and on.
-So, if you are comparing your divorce to someone else’s, you really are doing yourself a disservice, and you are wasting energy focusing on one piece of the pie when you can’t see the whole pie.
+So, if you are comparing your divorce to someone else’s, you’re making a mistake and you are wasting energy focusing on one piece of the pie when you can’t see the whole pie.

-Instead of comparing your divorce to your girlfriends’ divorces, the better option is to trust your attorney, trust the process and trust your gut.
+Instead of comparing your divorce to your girlfriends’ divorces, the better option is to trust your attorney (and if you don’t that’s a problem and you need to switch attorneys.
+It’s never too late to do this, in my opinion), trust the process and trust your gut.
 If something doesn’t seem right, talk to your attorney.
 Don’t be afraid to speak up and/or ask questions.
 Remember that you are the client who is paying your attorney.
-If you disagree with your attorney or you don’t feel good about what’s going on, no one says you can’t get another opinion and even change attorneys.
+If you disagree with your attorney or you don’t feel good about what’s going on, no one says you can’t get another opinion or change attorneys.

 I would also advise anyone getting divorced to educate themselves about their state’s divorce laws.
 Read!
 And, read every line of a document you are signing.
 Even if it takes you a whole day to look up every word and understand legalese.
 Don’t just trust your lawyer and sign it because he or she says “it’s fine.”
 If you read the documents yourself and you don’t understand what they mean, ask your attorney to spell in out for you in plain English.
 Don’t be too timid or embarrassed to do.
 Trust me on this one.

 I compare getting divorced to buying a new car.
-When you walk out of the dealership (or out of the courtroom) you’re not really sure if you got a good deal or not.
-You hope you did, and you should feel like the settlement you got is something you can live with-not something you are ecstatic about or really pissed about, but somewhere in between that feels fair to you.
+When you walk out of the dealership (or mediation or the courtroom) you’re not really sure if you got a good deal or not.
+You’re pretty sure you did, you hope you did, and you should feel like the settlement you got is something you can live with-not something you are ecstatic about or really pissed about, but somewhere in between that feels fair to you.
 I think your gut will tell you.

 Remember that no divorce is stress-free or even truly fair, for that matter.
 And that even the people who seem to be getting so much more than you probably feel like it’s not fair.
 Try to look at your divorce as an individual, unique case because that is what it is.
 The best part is that ultimately, you are paying for your freedom—for the opportunity to have a life that makes you happier and to rid yourself from toxicity.
 Those are things you can’t really put a price tag on.